openstack/api-site/firstapp/source/networking.rst

 .. todo:: Latter part of the chapter (LBaaS) needs to use Fractals app
           entities for the examples.

-Prior to this chapter, all of the nodes that comprise the fractal application were attached to the same network.
+In previous chapters, all nodes that comprise the fractal application were attached to the same network.

-In this section of the tutorial, we introduce the Networking API.
+This chapter introduces the Networking API.
 This will enable us to build networking topologies that separate public traffic accessing the application from traffic between the API and the worker components.
 We also introduce load balancing for resilience, and create a secure back-end network for communication between the database, webserver, file storage, and worker components.

-.. warning:: This section assumes your cloud provider has implemented the
+.. warning:: This section assumes that your cloud provider has implemented the
              OpenStack Networking API (neutron).
 Users of clouds which have implemented legacy networking (nova-network) will have access to networking via the Compute API.
 Log in to the Horizon dashboard